michelkana/Statistical-Learning-Projects/README.md

-This repository is a summary of my weekly homework solutions for the course **CS109A Introduction to Data Science** at the **Harvard Extension School** in Fall 2018.
+This repository is a summary of homework solutions I wrote and submited to instructors on a weekly basis for the course **CS109A Introduction to Data Science** at the **Harvard Extension School** in Fall 2018.

+Course material can be viewed in the public [GitHub repository](https://github.com/Harvard-IACS/2018-CS109A/tree/master/content)

 * Homework 1: Data Collection - Web Scraping - Data Parsing